|Total Elevation Gain||~9500 ft|

 The open area by Intermittent and Wolverine creeks is astoundingly beautiful.
 This is the first place I stood immobile at the views–this is a good place for lunch if you got an early enough start.
 Continue down Glacier Creek.
 The areas by Green Point and Red Mountain offers some nice camping spaces.

 Definitely carve time out of your day to hop over the dirt wall and take a look at Muldrow Glacier.
 It is a gorgeous sight that can’t be captured by camera.
 There are several points along Glacier Creek that offer easy access to an overlook for the glacier.

 The next day, leave your stuff behind and make your way to Anderson Pass.
 This will take you a long time, longer than you think since you’re basically meandering over grassy knolls and silt covered glacier following the direction of travel arrow on your compass.
 It’ll be hard to tell if you’ve actually made it to Anderson Pass until you actually get there–there are many “false passes”.
 Also, be aware of your own limits and comfort levels.
 The top of the pass may be melting and questionably safe for travel.
 When I was there (late July – early August), there were many crevasses and the glacier was making a lot of groaning noises along with a gunshot-like sound that was enough to scare me away from making it all the way to the top.

 The next day head back to Intermittent creek and then just hike straight up.
 Don’t worry about ditching early–you’ll find campsites along the way to the top of the pass.
 This is also a great area to just do some random, off-route wandering.
 You’ll get fantastic views of the surrounding area and, if you’re lucky, a glimpse at Denali to go along with the in-your-face views of Mt.
 Mather.

-The next day you’ll be traversing my favorite place I’ve ever hiked–the pass between Intermittent and Contact creeks is so gloriously beautiful.
+After that you’ll be traversing one of the best places I’ve ever hiked–the pass between Intermittent and Contact creeks is so gloriously beautiful.
 The mountain colors and magnitude are outstanding and accentuated by the fact that you haven’t seen anyone in the last two days.